How to make pork scratchings at home in your oven.

 I like bamboo, and these look good too.

-We had to mention this, because here at Hairy Bar Snacks, we have made the most appropriate pork scratchings apron possible.
+All cooks need an apron.
+We have designed a pork scratchings apron for the cook who has everything.
 If you love pork scratchings then this is the unisex apron you need!

 Click the image or click here to have a better look.